The Child Foretold:

 I am beginning to suspect that the decision Albus made concerning that Prophecy constitutes Dumbledore’s third great blunder.

 His first was letting himself be carried away with Gellert Grindelwald and his grandiose plans to rule the world.
-(From the letter that Rita published, it sounds like he thought he should be in charge of the project, too.)
+(From the letter that Rita published, it sounds very much like he thought he should be in charge of the project, too.)
 It’s hard to say just how seriously Albus actually took that plan at the time.
-It really was the kind of thing that could have gone no farther than a lot of foolish talk.
+It really was the kind of thing that could have gone no farther than a lot of foolish talk and blue sky pie.
 It must have been a nasty shock to discover that Gellert was completely serious about it.

 His second, of course, was his mishandling the matter of Tom Riddle from the time he first encountered Riddle as a boy.
 The business over Tom was a salutary lesson that not getting involved could do every bit as much damage as leaping in to take charge.

-I don’t think anyone will call either of those readings much to question.
+I doubt that anyone will call either of those readings much into question.
 The following possibility, however, is still open to rather a lot of argument:

 At the very least, let me repeat; Dumbledore knows the prophecy was overheard, knows who overheard it; he and Aberforth had the youngster in their custody, and they let him go without Obliviating the information from him, despite the fact that he knows that Ministry policy regarding Prophecies is to suppress them.
 And also in spite of the fact that we have already seen Albus permit an inconvenient witness to be Obliviated in his own office to keep sensitive information from getting out.
 Marietta Edgecombe could have contradicted his cover-up had he not permitted it.